 These providers of primary care may meet the needs of specific patients.
 They should provide these services in collaborative teams in which the ultimate responsibility for the patient resides with the primary care physician.
 (1975) (2006)

 *In this document, the term physician refers only to doctors of medicine (M.D.) and osteopathy (D.O.).

 The AAFP recognizes the term "primary care" and that family physicians provide services commonly recognized as primary care.
 However, the terms, "primary care" and "family medicine" are not interchangeable.
 "Primary care" does not fully describe the activities of family physicians nor the practice of family medicine.
 Similarly, primary care departments do not replace the form or function of family medicine departments.
-(1977) (February 2016 BOD)
+(1977) (2016 COD)